 Absence of Host Opens Up Discussions

 The team also experimented with removing the host from the studio and leaving the guests to take the responsibility for their own conversation and conduct.
-The aim is to open up new kinds of discussion when politicians are taken away from the comfort of traditional confrontational formats and the journalist in the room isn’t acting as a judge to moderate behaviour.
+The aim is to open up new kinds of discussion when politicians are taken away from the comfort of traditional confrontational formats and the journalist in the room isn’t acting as a judge to moderate behavior.

-All this doesn’t mean that the program doesn’t tackle divisive and controversial topics, so far they have explored immigration, abortion, climate, economy and tax.
-The conflict between those with different political standpoints remain but the hope is that they may learn from one another.
-Gro’s advice to politicians “Relax, listen to the questions and think.
+All this doesn’t mean that the program doesn’t tackle divisive and controversial topics.
+So far they have explored immigration, abortion, climate, economy and tax.
+The conflict between those with different political standpoints remain, but the hope is that they may learn from one another.
+Gro’s advice to politicians: “Relax, listen to the questions and think.
 Just be yourself, that’s what voters want.”

 1. New debate culture.
 Audiences, particularly young audiences, want a new kind of political debate format.
 They are tired of the blame-and-shame culture.